Fitness, Food and Friends – Magna Vitae

 - Food nostalgia and cooking on a budget.

-- Intergenerational – for some sessions we will look at sharing skills and knowledge with younger groups if there is the demand for this.
-For example, we will look to work with the ECO Centre in Skegness where sessions will be delivered outdoors where there may be opportunities for older people to share practical skills with younger groups.
+- Intergenerational – for some sessions we looked at sharing skills and knowledge with younger groups.
+For example, we will look to work with the ECO Centre in Skegness where sessions would be delivered outdoors where there were opportunities for older people to share practical skills with younger groups.

-The project will engage participants with discussion and practical participation to provide information which will enable them to improve their wellbeing in a social environment such as in a community hall, or leisure centre.
+The project engaged participants with discussion and practical participation to provide information which will enable them to improve their wellbeing in a social environment such as in a community hall, or leisure centre.